-Vessel values have declined substantially during the last two years and may decline further.
+Vessel values have declined considerably between the third quarter of 2008 and early 2011.
 If a charter terminates, we may be unable to re-deploy the vessel at attractive rates and, rather than continue to incur costs to maintain and finance it, may seek to dispose of it.
 Our inability to dispose of the vessel at a reasonable value could result in a loss on its sale and adversely affect our results of operations and financial condition.